cogment/cogment-doc/docs/reference/parameters.md

 cogment://discover?tag=red&zone=1
 ```

-for an actor, these would be equivalent to:
+If these endpoints were provided for actors, they would be equivalent these explicit discovery endpoints:

 ```
-cogment://discover/actor?actor_class=xxx&implementation=xxx
-cogment://discover/actor?actor_class=xxx&implementation=xxx&?tag=blue
-cogment://discover/actor?actor_class=xxx&implementation=xxx&?tag=red&zone=1
+cogment://discover/actor?__actor_class=xxx&__implementation=yyy
+cogment://discover/actor?__actor_class=xxx&__implementation=yyy&?tag=blue
+cogment://discover/actor?__actor_class=xxx&__implementation=yyy&?tag=red&zone=1
 ```

+Where "xxx" and "yyy" are values taken from the context.
 For each type of endpoint, the context provides the path and these properties (if available):

--   actor: `actor_class`, `implementation`
+-   For actors: path is `actor`, properties are `__actor_class` and `__implementation`
--   environment: `implementation`
+-   For environment: path is `environment` and property is `__implementation`
--   datalog: **nothing**
--   pre-trial hook: **nothing**
--   orchestrator: **nothing**
+-   For all other types, no properties are provided and the path is as described below

-A **full discovery endpoint** (i.e. with a path) will provide all the necessary information to the directory and **the context of the endpoint will be ignored**.
-In other words, no property will be implicitly added to the query sent to the directory, the user is fully responsible to match the URL (and query) to the need.
+An **explicit discovery endpoint** is a discovery endpoint with a path, and needs to explicitly provide all the necessary information in the URL to the directory (the context of the endpoint will be ignored).
+In other words, no context property will be implicitly added to the query sent to the directory, the user is fully responsible to match the URL (and query) to the need.

 ##### Discovery path

 There are two categories of path for discovery endpoints, one for generic service types and the other for specific service types.

 The generic path `service` is used to find services of any type.
-In this case, the query is `id=XXX` where XXX is a 64 bit unsigned integer representing the unique ID of a service registered in the directory, e.g.:
+In this case, the query is `__id=XXX` where XXX is a 64 bit unsigned integer representing the ID of a service registered in the directory, e.g.:

 ```
-cogment://discover/service?id=67834892
-cogment://discover/service?id=42
+cogment://discover/service?__id=67834892
+cogment://discover/service?__id=42
 ```

 The specific paths are used to find a specific type of service: